mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 40:46

 This is the very important point [Diamond Sutra](glossary#diamond-sutra) says.
 There are lots of ... contradictory expressions. “‘A’ is ‘A’, but ‘A’ is not ‘A’, that’s why we say ‘A’ is ‘A’.”
 We don’t understand exactly. “‘A’ is ‘A’” – why is it we have to think that?
 It makes us confused.

-But *who* makes you confused? *You* make yourself confused, already.
-Because we originally are completely vastness; no confusion.
+But *who* makes you confused? *You* make yourself confused, already; because we originally are completely vastness; no confusion.
 But we are always [saying], “I like this,” “I don’t like this,” or *[unintelligible]*.
 Even though you don’t like your life, or you like your life; a certain period of time, you like your life very much, but a certain period of time you don’t like it.
 But whatever you say – you don’t like, or you like – what is life?
 What are you?
 You are still you, and your life is existent.
 How can you judge?

 So, who protects your life?
 Who makes it possible for your life to exist for twenty years?
 You?
 No. Something else.
 That is really vastness.
 This is called [emptiness](glossary#śūnyatā), philosophically speaking, and if you experience that emptiness it is called [Buddha Nature](glossary#buddha-nature).
 Or, plainly speaking, that is universal consciousness, or truth, or sometimes, vastness.

 And sometimes, vastness is personalized, and it’s called [Buddha](glossary#buddha).
-Because we realize vastness of the universe, your life, where there is no distraction, no dichotomies, no discrimination.
+We realize the vastness of the universe, your life, where there is no distraction, no dichotomies, no discrimination.
 Completely peace; perfectly peace and harmony.

 ##### 43:50

-So, who makes your confused? ...
+So, who makes you confused? ...
 We make ourselves confused, that’s all.
 Why?
 Because we have a consciousness already.
 So, immediately, consciousness starts to pick.
 This is the intellectual understanding of human existence.
 Immediately we analyze an existential fact.
 If we analyze the existential fact, we are at two contradictory [aspects].
-‘A’ is ‘A’, but ‘A’ is not ‘A’.
-[Katagiri](glossary#katagiri) is Katagiri; of course Katagiri is Katagiri.
+‘A’ is ‘A,’ but ‘A’ is not ‘A.’ [Katagiri](glossary#katagiri) is Katagiri; of course Katagiri is Katagiri.
 But Katagiri is not Katagiri; Katagiri is [Minnesota Zen Meditation Center](glossary#minnesota-zen-meditation-center).
 Katagiri cannot exist alone, separate from Zen Center.
 Katagiri must be supported, must be [one], must be alive, with Zen Center.
 It is true, Katagiri is not Katagiri.
 And then, I understand myself in all [features].

 ##### 45:23